danielxfeng/42cursus/blog/pipex.md

 #### AST Executing
 - Executing a tree is a recursive process.
-- Typically, it follows the [In Order Traversal](https://www.geeksforgeeks.org/tree-traversals-inorder-preorder-and-postorder/#inorder-traversal).
+- Typically, it follows the [PreOrder and PostOrder Traversal](https://www.geeksforgeeks.org/tree-traversals-inorder-preorder-and-postorder/).
-- But for `pipe` node, it's actually a `hybrid order traversal`, since we deal with the `node` first, then `left`, then `right`, then `node`.
 - Therefore, actually we execute the node from left to right.

 ##### Pipe Executing #####